 This is my fifth website.
 The previous one, which was online for around two years,was awash with butterflies and the one prior to that featured a banner I designed from a photograph I took in my front garden of a wasp nest.
 During that time my domain name changed from dianakupke.id.au to dianakupke.com.au.

 This site is, obviously, a personal one as it bears my name as the title.
 I write about anything that interests me which includes medical issues particularly Alzheimer's as my family is cursed with this; health areas; design including furniture and architecture; my extended and much-loved family members; pets and animals; and photographs and stories about genealogy, particularly as they relate to my life.
+I also write about things which make me very cranky.
+The list grows longer and longer.

 I believe everyone is equal and I believe in the humane and loving treatment of all humans and animals.
 I find discrimination of all kinds distasteful.